+25.35 A clinical trial is a study, usually conducted in client-owned animals, that aims to examine, under field conditions, the safety and/or efficacy of a medicine under the normal conditions of animal husbandry or as part of normal veterinary practice.
+Veterinary clinical trials may be conducted to generate some of the data required for a marketing authorisation application of a veterinary medicinal product, as set out in the Veterinary Medicines Regulations, or for research purposes.
+An 'Animal Test Certificate' (ATC) is normally required to carry out these types of study in the UK.

-- 25.31 An 'Animal Test Certificate' (ATC) is required in order to carry out a veterinary clinical trial (clinical veterinary research) of a veterinary medicinal product.
-A veterinary clinical trial must be completed to obtain marketing authorisation for a veterinary medicinal product, and is required by the Veterinary Medicines Regulations 2011.
-The medicine(s) used during a veterinary clinical trial might include a veterinary medicine under development, an authorised human medicine, or a veterinary medicine currently authorised for use in another species or condition.
-All procedures applied to animals during the course of a trial must be consistent with routine veterinary practice. - 25.32 ATCs are issued by the Veterinary Medicines Directorate, and permit: - a. the use of a veterinary medicine during a veterinary clinical trial, including outside of the terms of its marketing authorisation; - b. the procurement and supply of that medicine; - c. the import of any medicine specified in the certificate in accordance with the conditions of that certificate: - d. the produce from treated animals to enter the food chain, if appropriate; - e. the use of randomisation and/or blinding within the study protocol; and - f. the administration of a placebo product, or comparison with a control group. - 25.33 There are two types of Animal Test Certificate: an ATC and ATC-S.
+25.36 An ATC is issued by the Veterinary Medicines Directorate, and permits:

+a. the use of a medicine during a veterinary clinical trial, including use outside of the terms of its marketing authorisation;

+- b. the procurement and supply of that medicine; - c. the import of any medicine specified in the certificate in accordance with the conditions of that certificate; - d. the produce from treated animals to enter the food chain, if appropriate; - e. the use of randomisation and/or blinding within the study protocol; and - f. the administration of a placebo product, or comparison with a control group.

+25.37 The medicine(s) used during a veterinary clinical trial might include a veterinary medicine under development, an authorised human medicine, or a veterinary medicine currently authorised for use in another species or condition.
+All procedures applied to animals during a veterinary clinical trial will be consistent with routine veterinary practice (clinical veterinary research) or appropriately regulated (e.g. Home Office licences).
+For more information about ATCs, see the VMD's website .

+25.38 There are three types of application to obtain an ATC: types A, B, and S.

-- a.
-An ATC is required for pharmaceutical companies and veterinary researchers wanting to conduct veterinary field trials to generate data to support a marketing authorisation application an ATC may also be required by veterinary researchers wishing to conduct a non-commercial clinical trial of a product that does not meet the criteria for an ATC-S. b.
-An ATC-S is required for small-scale non-commercial trials, which investigate the safety and/or efficacy of a human or veterinary medicine. - 25.34 To carry out the clinical trial of a veterinary medicine, for example to generate pivotal data for the purposes of medicines licensing, you may require an Animal Test Certificate.
-For more information about ATCs, see www.gov.uk/guidance/animal-test-certificates
+a.
+Types A and B applications are required by pharmaceutical companies and veterinary researchers wanting to conduct veterinary clinical trials to generate data to support a marketing authorisation application.
+These types of application may also be required to obtain an ATC to conduct the non-commercial clinical trial of a product that does not meet the criteria for a type S application.

+b.
+Type S applications are required for small-scale non-commercial trials, which investigate the safety and/or efficacy of a human or veterinary medicine.